syd-kiwi/CS5580-SABER/cryptol/README.md

 This directory contains a Cryptol implementation of the **SABER** post-quantum key encapsulation mechanism (KEM).
 The goal of this implementation is to model the cryptographic operations of SABER in Cryptol for formal verification and cryptographic analysis.

 ## Overview
-[SABER](https://csrc.nist.gov/projects/post-quantum-cryptography) is a lattice-based key encapsulation mechanism that was a finalist in the **NIST Post-Quantum Cryptography Standardization** process.
+Saber is a lattice-based key encapsulation mechanism that was a finalist in the **NIST Post-Quantum Cryptography Standardization** process.
 This implementation focuses on modeling its core arithmetic and operations in **Cryptol**, a language designed for formal specification and verification of cryptographic algorithms.
 The reference C implementation can be found [here](https://github.com/KULeuven-COSIC/SABER).

 ## Repository Structure
 - Core Implementation Files